dictalabs/clm-admin-guide/docs/install.md

 Yes — AWS now gives you an option to **automatically create a VPC** with **public and private subnets across multiple Availability Zones** using its **VPC Wizard** or the **“VPC with subnets”** template.

-Here’s how you can use that **automatic deployment option** instead of creating everything manually 👇
+Here’s how you can use that **automatic deployment option** instead of creating everything manually.

 ---

 ### 4. **Automatic VPC Creation (Recommended for Quick Setup)**
+AWS Cloud is being used as example in the below installation steps.
+You may generalize it based on your preferred cloud service provider

 #### Steps (AWS Console)